Maryland offers the following credits for those that qualify:

 Taxpayers that purchase long-term care insurance for themselves or certain members of their family may qualify for a tax credit.

-The following credits require documentation to be mailed with the return or emailed to the state.
+The following credits require documentation to be attached to the return or emailed to the state.
 If the required documentation is not present with the return, the credit may be disallowed.
+The taxpayer will need to forward the signature document and requested certification forms, either by email to firstname.lastname@example.org or by mail to the P. O. Box at: Revenue Administration Division, Electronic Processing Section, P O Box 2364, Annapolis, MD 21404.

 - Credit for Preservation and Conservation Easements